Precapillary sphincter

 A precapillary sphincter is a band of contractile mural cells either classified as smooth muscle or pericytes that adjusts blood flow into capillaries.
 They were originally described in the mesenteric microcirculation, and were thought to only reside there.
 At the point where each of the capillaries originates from an arteriole, contractile mural cells encircle the capillary.
 This is called the precapillary sphincter.
 The precapillary sphincter has now also been found in the brain, where it regulates blood flow to the capillary bed.
+A later review proposed that these precapillary sphincters at first-order capillaries in the brain help regulate capillary perfusion and protect downstream microvessels from pressure fluctuations.
 The sphincter can open and close the entrance to the capillary, by which contraction causes blood flow in a capillary to change as vasomotion occurs.
 In some tissues, the entire capillary bed may be bypassed by blood flow through arteriovenous anastomoses or through preferential flow through metarterioles.
 If the sphincter is damaged or cannot contract, blood can flow into the capillary bed at high pressures.
 When capillary pressures are high (as per gravity, etc.), fluid passes out of the capillaries into the interstitial space, and edema or fluid swelling is the result.